cofccybersecurityclub/DevOps/Environment-Setup/setup.md

             - Create user: `sudo useradd [username]` [for this lab we will use `devops` as the non-root user]
             - Set password for the user: `passwd devops`
             - Add the user to the `sudo` group: `sudo usermod -aG sudo devops`
-6. We will now set up the CentOS servers (we can duplicate the setup for both servers)